 The Advantage of Social Media Marketing

-2013 was actually considered as the benchmark for traditional advertising while social media marketing was somewhat still in its infancy as marketers struggled to make sense of how to utilize social media to maximize brand exposure.
+2013 was considered as the benchmark for traditional advertising while social media marketing was somewhat still in its infancy as marketers struggled to make sense of how to utilize social media to maximize brand exposure.
 You probably saw that “Oreo Envy” ad during the halftime show on Super Bowl XLVII.

 However, 2014 was the banner year for social media marketing.
 This was the year that marketers saw the real-time advantage of social media and thereafter launched many successful social media campaigns that received a highly positive response from its targeted niche market.
 Here are six of those highlights from 2014.